On the Relationship Between Explanation and Prediction: A Causal View: Discussion and Conclusions

 \textbf{Limitations and Future Work}

-\rebuttal{The problem framing in \cref{fig:pipeline}, the formulations in \Cref{sec:methodology}, and the analytical framework presented over hyperparameter settings above naturally extend to any ML system (white-box or black-box) which have hyperparameters, $\mathcal{H}$, or more generally, up-stream \emph{factors}, that affect a final model.} The specific analyses presented in our paper, however, is bound by the choices made during the model zoo construction (in~\citep{unterthiner2020predicting}), e.g., choice and range/values of hyperparameters, and thus, the interpretation must be limited to the domain of $\mathcal{H}$ that we tested.
-For instance, while the model zoo offers an extensive number of models, their architecture is kept constant in all models (3 CNN layers, $\mathcal{O}(1e3)$).
-Further studies on larger and complex models (e.g., \citep{frankle2018lottery, jiang2018predicting}) or similar analysis when training dataset is (adversarially) changed (e.g., \citep{wang2021robust}) across different stages of training could reveal interesting insights.
+The problem framing in \cref{fig:pipeline}, the formulations in \Cref{sec:methodology}, and the analytical framework presented over hyperparameter settings above naturally extend to any ML system (white-box or black-box) which have hyperparameters, $\mathcal{H}$, or more generally, any upstream \emph{factors}, that affect a final model.
+The specific analyses presented in our paper, however, are bound by the choices made during the model zoo construction in \citet{unterthiner2020predicting}, e.g., choice and range/values of hyperparameters, and thus, the interpretation must be limited to the domain of $\mathcal{H}$ that we tested.
+For instance, while the model zoo offers an extensive number of models, their architecture is kept constant in all models (3 CNN layers, $\mathcal{O}(1e3)$ parameters).

+Further studies on larger and complex models (e.g., \citep{frankle2018lottery, jiang2018predicting}) or similar analysis when the training dataset is (adversarially) changed (e.g., \citep{wang2021robust}) across different stages of training could reveal interesting insights.
+Another valuable extension to our study is the analysis of our metric with other explainability metrics.
+We remark that our proposed metric assesses ``how much of the explanation is actually explaining the prediction,'' which, at least from an intuitive standpoint, is neither implied by nor implies other such metrics as \emph{intelligibility}, \emph{transparency}, \emph{complexity}, or \emph{user-friendliness}.
 Finally, extending our work to uncover the effect of hyperparameters~on other types of explanations would be interesting, e.g., influential samples~\citep{koh2017understanding}, Shapley values~\citep{lundberg2017unified}, concept-based methods~\citep{kim2018interpretability} surrogate-based methods, and recourse-based explanations and recommendations~\citep{karimi2020survey}.
+We believe the tools presented in our work may also be used to study the effect/influence of individual hyparparameters on model predictive performance prior to training.